eduardacandido/milestone-01/README.md

 ### Fixed Bugs

+The original plan of this site was to have a multi page site, homepage, about, projects, contact.
+During the development and testing of the site it was found to be distracting for the user to be navigating to a page with small sections.
+The overall plan of a multi plan website was adjusted to make a single page application that would hold all of the necessary content and easy to access information on the one page.
+Although the site was originally planned to be multi page, the overall project kept the same concepts and layout just placed on one page.

 -  [Burger Menu Responsiveness on small devices issue](https://github.com/eduardacandido/milestone-01/issues/1)
 -  [Navbar burger won't close on click](https://github.com/eduardacandido/milestone-01/issues/2)
 -  [Empty line on left of website on small mobile devices](https://github.com/eduardacandido/milestone-01/issues/3)